attractivechaos/plb2/README.md

 Every language has nqueen and matmul implementations.
 Some languages do not have sudoku or bedcov implementations.
 Most programs were initially implemented by me and a few were contributed by others.
-As I am mostly a C programmer, implementations in other languages may be suboptimal and there are no implementations in functional languages. **Pull requests are welcomed!**
+As I am mostly a C programmer, implementations in other languages may be suboptimal. **Pull requests are welcomed!**

 ## <a name="result"></a>Results